 Coup’s striking, matte black 750-milliliter bottles and magnums (along with their matching accessories) certainly make for excellent gifts from an aesthetic standpoint, and the contents do not disappoint; the team spends several months every year scouring the region for the best small producers and their wines in order to put together each of its collections.

 Through the website, you can purchase bottles of the available vintage (for about $100), with or without a custom engraving (the add-on will run you roughly $25).
 Past features have included a 2004 low dosage Champagne by fourth-generation producer J. de Telmont, though you can always expect similar standards regardless of what Coup has on offer.

-In addition to single bottles, you can also buy gift sets in utilitarian attaché cases or individual accessories such as a weighted “We the People” saber, and some purchases benefit charitable organizations such as the ACLU.
-If you love older craft Champagnes and like to take a political stance with your purchasing power, this is the brand for you (plus, shipping is free).
+In addition to single bottles, you can also buy gift sets in utilitarian attaché cases with individual accessories such as a weighted saber.
+If you love older craft Champagnes this is the brand for you (plus, shipping is free).